Franco Luambo: 1978–1986: Censorship, exile, international tours, success with Mario, and expansion

-In 1978, Franco faced imprisonment for six months due to the obscene nature of his songs "Hélène" and "Jackie", which featured explicit content.
-Despite this setback, Franco was released two months later following public protests and was honored by Mobutu Sese Seko for his musical contributions, although his reputation had been marred.
+In 1978, Luambo faced imprisonment for six months due to the obscene nature of his songs "Hélène" and "Jackie", which featured explicit content.
+Despite this setback, he was released two months later, following public protests, and was honored by Mobutu Sese Seko for his musical contributions, although his reputation had been marred.
 Later that year, he relocated to Europe, joining his first wife and their children in Brussels.
 During his absence, TPOK Jazz was divided into two semi-autonomous factions.
-The senior group was led by Simaro, Josky Kiambukuta, and Ndombe Opetum, while the younger faction included rising talents such as vocalists Madilu System and Ntesa Dalienst, as well as solo guitarist Thierry Mantuika.
+The senior group was led by Simaro, Josky Kiambukuta, and Ndombe Opetum, while the younger faction included rising talents such as vocalists Madilu System and Ntesa Dalienst as well as solo guitarist Thierry Mantuika.
 By the dawn of the 1980s, a significant portion of the band had relocated to Europe, fleeing the worsening political and economic conditions in Kinshasa.
 At the time, Mobutu's regime enacted policies like "Article 15", a clause that essentially urged citizens to survive on their own, given the state's failure to provide basic support.
-On 1 January 1981, Franco released the six-track album Bina na ngai na respect, produced by SonoDisc.
-The album featured tracks such as "Débat", "Trahison", "Détruis-moi ce dossier là", "Ekoti ya Nzube", the title track "Bina na ngai na respect", and the widely acclaimed "12 600 Lettres".
-In the latter, Franco addressed the plight of women tormented by their sisters-in-law, drawing directly from 12,600 letters he had received from distressed wives.
-The song struck a powerful chord with audiences, especially women.
+In June 1981, to celebrate the twenty-fifth anniversary of TPOK Jazz, Luambo released the four-volume album Keba na Matraque.
+It featured the hits "Bina Na Ngai Na Respect", "Bimansha", "Tuti", "Mandola", and "Sandoka".

-In 1982, the headquarters of his record label, Visa 80, originally launched in Brussels in 1980, was relocated to Paris.
+In 1982, the headquarters of Luambo's record label, Visa 80, originally launched in Brussels in 1980, was relocated to Paris.
 However, administrative irregularities led to the band's forced expulsion from Belgium.
-According to French music journalist Vladimir Cagnolari, the expulsion followed complaints from local club owners that TPOK Jazz concerts attracted large audiences away from their establishments.
+According to French music journalist Vladimir Cagnolari, this followed complaints from local club owners that TPOK Jazz concerts attracted large audiences away from their establishments.
 Authorities discovered that the musicians' service passports did not permit them to work, and after a second offense, they were expelled permanently.
-Upon returning to Kinshasa, the city's ever-active "pavement radio" spread various rumors about the reasons for their expulsion, including drug trafficking and political espionage.
-Franco publicly refuted these allegations, even enlisting Papa Wemba to support his account during a televised interview on the Office Zaïrois de Radio Télévision (OZRT) hosted by Lukunku Sampu.
-As part of his comeback, Franco performed a televised two-and-a-half-hour concert, during which he debuted "Kinshasa Mboka Ya Makambo" ("Kinshasa, a troublesome town").
+Upon returning to Kinshasa, the city's ever-active "pavement radio" spread various rumors about the reasons for their deportation, including drug trafficking and political espionage.
+Luambo publicly refuted these allegations, even enlisting Papa Wemba to support his account during a televised interview on Office Zaïrois de Radio Télévision.
+As part of his comeback, Luambo performed a televised two-and-a-half-hour concert, during which he debuted "Ndunda", which SonoDisc misnamed "Kinshasa Makambo" ("troublesome Kinshasa").
 The song, partly inspired by his 1971 track "Mobali Na Ngai Azali Etudiant Na M'Poto", expressed his loyalty to Kinshasa and frustration with detractors who spread malicious rumors.